Flintshire air crash victims named as Gary Vickers and Kaye Clarke

 The force said the coroner had also been informed.

-The AAIB confirmed on Friday that it had sent an investigation team to the site.'Very skilled'
+The AAIB confirmed on Friday that it had sent an investigation team to the site.

 The team will continue with an on-site investigation before the wreckage is taken to the AAIB headquarters at Farnborough, Hampshire, for further analysis.